• Skip to primary navigation

 • Preheat the oven to 425°F. Boil your eggs and cook your bacon ahead of time.
 Peel the eggs so they're ready to go

 • If you're making candied bacon, lay the bacon out on a parchment lined sheet tray.
-Sprinkle 1 tbsp of brown sugar over the top of the bacon slices.
-Sprinkle ¼ tsp chili powder, a light dusting of cinnamon and about ¼ tsp crushed red pepper flakes over the top then bake 15 minutes or until desired doneness.
+Sprinkle 1 tablespoon of brown sugar over the top of the bacon slices.
+Sprinkle ¼ teaspoon chili powder, a light dusting of cinnamon and about ¼ teaspoon crushed red pepper flakes over the top then bake 15 minutes or until desired doneness.

 Building the Board